This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Studies have also demonstrated that vitamin K can not only increase bone mineral density in osteoporotic people, but it can actually reduce fracture rates.

-Vitamin K is also a key player in supporting heart health, as it helps to prevent hardening of the arteries, including keeping calcium out of your artery linings and other body tissues, where it can cause damage.
+Vitamin K is also a key player in supporting heart health, as it helps prevent hardening of the arteries, including keeping calcium out of your artery linings and other body tissues, where it can cause damage.

-2. Contains Anti-inflammatory and Antioxidant Properties
+2. Contains anti-inflammatory and antioxidant properties

-Asparagus nutrition is full of anti-inflammatory and antioxidant properties that help to reduce common chronic health problems, including type 2 diabetes, heart disease and certain types of cancer.
+Asparagus nutrition is full of anti-inflammatory and antioxidant properties that help reduce common chronic health problems, including type 2 diabetes, heart disease and certain types of cancer.

 Two classes of antioxidants found in asparagus nutrition called phenolics and flavonoids (including quercetin, isorhamnetin and kaempferol) are especially important for disease prevention.

-The antioxidant glutathione, which is found in many green veggies, oranges, garlic and some other plant foods, is also thought to slow the aging process and break down free radicals; it can also help to protect your skin from sun damage and pollution.
-Glutathione is considered to be the “master antioxidant” and the most-important regulator that controls inflammatory processes.
+The antioxidant glutathione, which is found in many green veggies, oranges, garlic and some other plant foods, is also thought to slow the aging process and break down free radicals.
+It can also help to protect your skin from sun damage and pollution.

-3. Serves as a Natural Diuretic
+3. Serves as a natural diuretic

-Something that makes asparagus nutrition unique is that this veggie contains chemicals that make it act as a natural diuretic, which means asparagus promotes the production of urine and can help fight bloating.
+Something that makes asparagus nutrition unique is that this veggie contains chemicals that make it act as a natural diuretic, which means it promotes the production of urine and can help fight bloating.
 This increases the excretion of water from the body, in particular ridding the body of excess salt and fluid.

-Asparagus nutrition is rich in the amino acid asparagine and is used along with lots of fluids as “irrigation therapy” to increase urine output.
+Asparagus nutrition is rich in the amino acid asparagine and used along with lots of fluids as “irrigation therapy” to increase urine output.
 This is especially beneficial for people who suffer from edema, which is the accumulation of fluids in the body’s tissues.

 It’s also beneficial for people who have high blood pressure or other heart-related diseases.
-Additionally, asparagine has been found to have has calming properties.
+Additionally, asparagine has been found to have calming properties.

 Researchers have concluded that another benefit of asparagus nutrition is that it can be also used to treat urinary tract infections and other conditions of the urinary tract that cause pain and swelling.